 Wesley has been travelling the world, is an author and a storyteller.
 He has amazing hair, a deep, gravelly voice, and a distinct sense of style.
 The women are, in a word, smitten.

-As the story goes on things get weirder and weirder though.
-The sisters are competing from Wesley, who seems to want them both.
-Also Wesley sleeps all day and has a severe allergy to garlic.
+As the story goes on things, get weirder and weirder, though.
+First, the sisters are competing for Wesley, who seems to want them both.
+Also, Wesley sleeps all day and has a severe allergy to garlic.

 The whole thing is set against the aesthetics of the 1970s, right down to the jello salad and the raccoon shaped sunglasses sun-tans.
-Just to reiterate, this movie is deeply weird.
+To reiterate, this movie is deeply weird.
 It’s also shallow.

-Climate of the Hunter features a number of monologues from Wesley, stories of his travel and his devotion to his wife, but for all his talk nothing of any real substance is really discussed.
-Oh sure, it sounds like there is, but it only sounds like it.
+Climate of the Hunter features a number of monologues from Wesley, stories of his travel, and his devotion to his wife, but nothing of any real substance is really discussed for all his talk.
+Oh, sure, it sounds like there is, but it only sounds like it.

 What I am taking a long time to say here is that this movie is not for me.
 I can see, one hundred percent, that is very much going to be for a lot of people.
-Between the art-house vibe, the culinary narration, the occasional dash of visual effects, I think that a lot of people will probably love this thing.
-Hell, given all that it’s kind of strange that I don’t love it.
-I guess you will just have to see it for yourself and decide.
+Between the art-house vibe, the culinary narration, the occasional dash of visual effects, I think that many people will probably love this thing.
+Hell, given all that, it’s kind of strange that I don’t love it.
+I guess you will have to see it for yourself and decide.